Healthdirect Free Australian health advice you can count on.

 How are moles removed?

-The doctor will give you a local anaesthetic to numb the area and then cut or shave the mole off with a surgical blade, or use a hollow tube with a sharp end (punch device) to remove the mole.
+If you need to have a mole removed, the doctor will give you a local anaesthetic to numb the area. they will then cut or shave the mole off with a surgical blade or use a hollow tube with a sharp end (punch device) to remove the mole.

-You may have stitches to the area and a dressing will be put on top.
+You may have stitches to the area and a dressing to cover the wound and keep it clean until your skin heals.

-After a mole is removed, you should take care to keep the wound area clean and use pain relief medication if needed.
-Check for redness, swelling, pain, discharge or a bad smell.
+After a mole is removed, you should take care to keep the wound area clean and use pain relief medicine if needed.
+Tell your doctor if the wound develops redness, swelling, worsening pain or discharge.

 Can moles be prevented?

-The number of moles is mainly caused by the genes you inherit.
-However, exposure to sunlight, especially in childhood and early teenage years, can lead to new moles developing.
+The number of moles you have is largely due to the genes you inherit.
+Exposure to sunlight, especially in childhood and early teenage years also affects if new moles develop.

-Always make sure you avoid the sun and protect your skin by wearing tightly woven longer sleeved clothing, broad brimmed hats and sunglasses and applying sunscreens regularly.
+You should avoid too much sun exposure and protect your skin by wearing tightly woven long sleeved clothing, broad brimmed hats and sunglasses and applying sunscreen regularly.

 Learn more here about the development and quality assurance of healthdirect content.